laget-se/react-gettext-parser/README.md

 />
 ```

-...would result in the following translation definition:
+...would result in the following translation block:

 ```pot
 # The number of items added to the cart